Armored Multi-Purpose Vehicle

-The first AMPV prototype was rolled out in December 2016, and the first production vehicles began rolling out in September 2020.
+The first AMPV prototype was rolled out in December 2016 Following a competitive bidding process, the first production vehicles were delivered 2020.
+In 2023 the AMPV entered full-rate initial production.

-In March 2023, the U.S. Army delivered the first AMPVs to the 1st Armored Brigade Combat Team, 3rd Infantry Division at Fort Stewart, Georgia.

 Rationale

 The M113 has been in service since the early 1960s and while able to take on various roles, has proven too vulnerable for combat.
 In the 1980s, the M2 Bradley replaced the M113 in the front-line transport role, moving it to rear-area roles.
-In the Iraq War, urban warfare tactics still defeated the M113, leading it to be almost entirely replaced in active service by MRAP vehicles.
-MRAPs were useful on the roads of Iraq, but have less payload capacity and poorer off-road performance.
+In the Iraq War, urban warfare tactics still defeated the M113, leading it to be almost entirely replaced in active service by Mine-Resistant Ambush Protected Vehicles (MRAP).
+MRAPs were useful on the roads of Iraq, but have less payload capacity and worse off-road performance.
 The AMPV aims to find a vehicle more versatile and mobile against a wide range of adversaries while having off-road mobility comparable to Bradleys and M1 Abrams tanks.

 Some reports suggested that the AMPV program was being favored over the Ground Combat Vehicle (GCV) program.
 While procurement of the AMPV fleet would cost over $5 billion, the Government Accountability Office estimates the GCV fleet would cost $37 billion.
 In April 2013, the Congressional Budget Office said the AMPV would be a better buy because analysts have asserted that the vehicles the GCV is slated to replace should not be first.
 The GCV was to replace 61 M2 Bradley infantry fighting vehicles in each armored combat brigade, making up 18 percent of the 346 armored combat vehicles in each armored brigade.

 A September 2013 Congressional Research Service report suggested that given budgetary constraints, the GCV program may be unrealistic, and that one potential discussion could focus on a decision by the Army to replace the GCV with the AMPV as their number one ground combat vehicle acquisition priority.
-The Army FY 2015 budget proposal suggests cancelling the GCV program and moving funds to the AMPV as the service's priority vehicle program.
+The Army FY 2015 budget proposal suggests canceling the GCV program and moving funds to the AMPV as the service's priority vehicle program.

 In order to keep development costs down, the Army is requiring the vehicle be a commercial off-the-shelf design that can be incrementally improved.
 The vehicle would have new technologies including electronics, networking, and communications gear added onto the platform as they become available later.
 If the AMPV can incorporate newer satellite communications as they are developed, they could be linked to other ground vehicles that would normally require a complete subsystems overhaul for new gear after a certain number of years.
 The operational maintenance cost requirement of the AMPV is up to $90 per mile, compared to $58 per mile for the M113.